-Olive wagyu farms only slaughter a few animals every month and export a small amount of the olive-fed wagyu.
-On this note, this type of wagyu is an even rarer treat for people living elsewhere across the world.
+Olive wagyu farms only slaughter a few animals every month and export a small amount of olive-fed wagyu beef.
+With this in mind, this type of wagyu is an even rarer treat for people living elsewhere across the world.

 Is Olive Wagyu Better than Kobe Beef?

 Kobe beef is one of the best and most famous wagyu brands.
 However, olive wagyu beats it hands down in umami flavor, tenderness, and oleic acid content.

 USDA Prime is at the same level as A2 or A3 Japanese wagyu.
 Therefore, if you want the best steak overall, you should definitely try A5 olive wagyu.

 The Unique Benefits of Olive Wagyu

-It has high monounsaturated fat content
+Olive wagyu has a high monounsaturated fat content

-It has high glutamic acid concentration
+Olive wagyu has a high glutamic acid concentration

-It has strong antioxidant properties
+Olive wagyu has strong antioxidant properties

 How to Best Prepare Olive Wagyu

-Usually, olive wagyu comes in frozen form.
-The best way to defrost this wagyu steak is to leave it overnight in the refrigerator.
+Usually, olive wagyu comes in as a frozen product.
+The best way to defrost wagyu steak is to leave it overnight in the refrigerator.
 Putting olive wagyu in water or defrosting at room temperature is highly discouraged.

 It is also best to sear olive wagyu on a stainless steel pan instead of grilling over an open fire.
-One should also cut the steak into thin strips, ensuring it cooks well.
+You should cut the steak into thin strips to ensure it cooks well.